NORWALK BRIDGE TRANSMISSION RELOCATION PROJECT

 Beginning in 2016, Eversource has worked with Norwalk officials, CDOT, and other stakeholders to develop a route that meets all required electrical reliability standards; limits environmental and community impacts; and can be built at a reasonable cost.
 Several potential routes for the relocation of the lines were reviewed.

 The proposed route shown in the map has the two existing lines exiting the railroad corridor at the Norwalk Police Department and transitioning to underground cable beneath the Police Station parking lot and Elizabeth Street.
 From Water Street, we would place the lines under the Norwalk River; then the lines would continue underground in Veteran’s Memorial Park, in the area of the park entrance off Fort Point Street.

 The cables would continue beneath Fort Point Street, where they would reconnect to the rail corridor in the vicinity of the Fort Point Bridge.

 In keeping with the Veteran’s Memorial Park long-term development plan, Eversource intends to realign the Fort Point Street entrance with Goldstein Place, as part of the project’s restoration process.

 Line voltage: 115,000 volt (115-kV) underground transmission lines

 - Environmental permitting: Connecticut Department of Energy & Environmental Protection (CT DEEP) and U.S. Army Corps of Engineers

 - Public open house: November 13, 2018

-- File petition with the Connecticut Siting Council: Fourth Quarter 2018
+- File petition with the Connecticut Siting Council: First Quarter 2019

-- File environmental permits with CT DEEP: Fourth Quarter 2018
+- File environmental permits with CT DEEP: First Quarter 2019

 - Begin construction: Second Quarter 2019